"We thought it was a bog-standard chicken until it started breathing fire."

-We know from the experiences of the various Weasley brothers, as recounted in GF, OP, and HBP, that a wizard (or witch) must be of age (17) and have a license in order to Apparate, and that to get a license he or she must pass a test.
+We know from the experiences of the various Weasley brothers, as recounted in GF, OP, and HBP, that a wizard (or witch) must be of age (17) and have a license in order to Apparate, and that to get a license he or she must pass a test administered by this centre.

-...several paper airplanes swooped into the lift... they were a pale violet color and he could see MINISTRY OF MAGIC stamped along the edges of their wings.
+...several paper aeroplanes swooped into the lift... they were a pale violet colour and he could see MINISTRY OF MAGIC stamped along the edges of their wings.